aliyun/aliyun-cli/README.rst

 * Linux
 * Mac OS.

-You can choose the method for the different OS.
+You can choose the method appropriate to the OS.

-You can find the software package at the following link http://market.aliyun.com/products/53690006/cmgj000314.html?spm=5176.900004.4.2.esAaC2
+You can find the software package for a free download at the following link http://market.aliyun.com/products/53690006/cmgj000314.html?spm=5176.900004.4.2.esAaC2

-It is a free download.

 The package contains three install packages: